Don’t delay your annual physical, important screenings or care for chronic conditions.

 This year has been full of surprises, don’t let an avoidable health complication be one of them.

-Doctors say now is the time to take action when it comes to your health, particularly while the rate of COVID-19 is low in New Jersey.
+Doctors say now is the time to take action when it comes to your health.
 This means scheduling your annual physical, flu shot or other vaccination, and making preventive screenings and care for chronic conditions a priority.

 Scott Lauter, MD, MBA, FACP, FHM, chief medical officer of Atlantic Medical Group, and Faith Goldman, MD, of Atlantic Breast Associates in Branchburg, joined a Community Conversation on September 16, 2020 to discuss taking charge of your health.